Changing Server Response Headers¶

 - Name of the header to be added or to replace its value.

 New value of the specified header.

-To delete an existing response header, please specify a space as the value of this header on the Replace tab.
+To delete an existing response header, please leave the value of this header on the Replace tab empty.

 Wait for the rule compilation to complete.

 Example: adding security policy header and its value¶

 https://example.com/* to come only from the site's origin, you can add the response header

 Content-Security-Policy: default-src 'self' by using the rule Change server response headers as follows: